This page is a short list of very basic stuff you might want to use as a starting point.

 - Tendril Theory – a very accessible explanation of executive function, concentration and attention issues in people with autism, ADHD, etc, and why we struggle with task-switching

-- The Week I Completely Rewired My Brain, a great (if longish) post by a women about first realising she might be autistic (Aspergers)
+- The Week I Completely Rewired My Brain, a great (if longish) blog post by a women about first realising she might be autistic (Aspergers)